School Safety and Belonging

 - All doors and entrances are locked throughout the day.
 Each building has a double-door designated single point of entry during school hours.

-- Visitors must be cleared prior to entry.
-The District uses a double-buzz entry system that allows for increased visibility of visitors and an extra level of security prior to granting visitors entry to the building.
+- Visitors must be cleared before entry.
+The district utilizes a double-buzz entry system, which provides increased visibility of visitors and an additional level of security before granting entry to the building.

 - Enhanced use of radio communication between district personnel.

-- Door signage and directional signage are installed in each school building to assist visitors and first responders with locating appropriate areas.
+- Door signage and directional signage are installed in each school building to help visitors and first responders locate the appropriate areas.

-- Students are encouraged to utilize situational awareness both in their physical surroundings and online.
+- Students are encouraged to utilize situational awareness in both their physical surroundings and online environments.

 - Students having any concerns or information involving potential threats to individuals and/or property are strongly encouraged to contact school officials or local law enforcement immediately.